 I could barely remember any detail a few seconds after viewing my mom’s body.
 I rushed it and it was not good.

-Make sure you pay attention to the details when viewing your mom’s body.
-Do it the same way your mom used to pay attention to details when watching you.
+Make sure you pay attention to the details when viewing your loved one’s body.
+Do it the same way your loved one used to pay attention to details in your life.

-No matter how much time you spend viewing your mom’s body, once you walk away, you will feel it was not enough.
+No matter how much time you spend viewing your loved one’s body, once you walk away, you will feel it was not enough.

-In reality, it is never enough to view your mom’s body.
+In reality, it is never enough to view your loved one’s body.
 Who wouldn’t want to give mom a million goodbyes when you know it is the very last time?

 That is why it is important for you to put closure to the matter.
-Once you have spent some good time viewing your mom’s body, walk away telling yourself that was the very last time I saw my mom’s body.
+Once you have spent some good time viewing your loved one’s body, walk away telling yourself that was the very last time I saw my mom’s body.

 Fix it in your mind as early as you can that you will never see that sweet face of mom again.
-There is no other way of getting over viewing your mom’s body other than consciously deciding to put it to an end.
+There is no other way of getting over viewing your loved one’s body other than consciously deciding to put it to an end.

 You may struggle to stick to your resolve at first but whether you like it or not, you must stick to it.

-It is terrible if mom is buried when you still haven’t resolved in your mind that you will never see her again.
+It is terrible if loved one is buried when you still haven’t resolved in your mind that you will never see her again.

-By all means, try and view your mom’s body.
+By all means, try and view the body of your loved one.
 It is the last honor you can give to your mother.
 Don’t shy off no matter how scary it seems.

 Once you have viewed her body and put closure to the matter, you will have an easier time healing than if you don’t view her body.

-Sorry for the loss of your mom and may God comfort you!
+Sorry for the loss of your loved one and may God comfort you!